 C-Fylm is a members-only film club, but membership only costs £5!
 Members of the community film club will benefit from:

-- Free entry into three C-Fylm screenings (30 screenings across Cornwall) & a £1 discount on subsequent screenings
+- Free entry into three C-Fylm screenings (30 screenings across Cornwall) and a reduced monthly membership of £3/£2concession thereafter.

-- Free entry to two special screenings at the Cornwall Film Festival in November
+- Free entry to a special screening at the Cornwall Film Festival in November

 - Invitations to the Cornwall Film Festival opening night reception and VIP events